vik7/preparation/README.md

 # preparation
-material to become/for software engineer
+material to become (for) software engineer